We have all experienced rummaging through our emails for that follow-up or approval.

 Usually, when engaging in an important conversation with your team, one gets updated in the form of a new email.

-Every new email can add to the inbox, and that can get overwhelming every Monday morning!
+Every new email can add to the inbox as an individual message or new conversation, and that can get overwhelming every Monday morning!

-Having the inbox organized well with email threads is something that can help every professional declutter the inbox.
+Having the inbox organized well with complete threads is something that can help every professional declutter the inbox.

 They help keep everybody in one loop